k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 - When **common_local_trx** is set to **false**, the updated data cannot be viewed until a commit is performed and Fabric updates the Common DB.

-The transaction is sent to Kafka and is saved into Kafka or Cassandra, depending on its size.
+The transaction is sent to Kafka and is saved into Kafka or the System DB, depending on its size.
 The TRANSACTION_BULK_SIZE parameter in the **config.ini** files defines the maximum number of commands in each bulk.

 For example, run 2500 insert commands whereby the TRANSACTION_BULK_SIZE = 1000.